 Eberly, but am a member of a social fraternity (Phi Mu Alpha) and am a peer

-every day, and owe my success to my dedicated faculty, and the perseverance and
+every day, and I owe my success to my dedicated faculty and to the perseverance and

 drive I have learned here at IUP.
 I can say with all honesty that I owe all my